 – this button sends your report to a PDF file where you can print it, view it, or save it.

 To learn more about the metrics report, click here.

-The Unsubscribes tab displays the name of the individual contact who was removed from the last.
-This is caused by the reader of the email clicking on the unsubscribe link at the bottom of the email.
+The Unsubscribes tab displays the name of the contact they removed from the list by clicking on the unsubscribe link at the bottom of the email.

-Just be aware that a contact may have unsubscribed from a different Sending List on a different campaign.
-But if they requested to be unsubscribed, iPoint will no longer send them a marketing campaign email.
+Just be aware that a contact may have unsubscribed from a different Sending List on another campaign.
+But if they request to be unsubscribed, iPoint will no longer send them a marketing campaign email.

 The unsubscribe detail includes:

 - Contact Name as it appears in your CRM list.

 - Unsubscribed – the date and time when the unsubscribe request was received.